dgruber/drmaa2os/pkg/jobtracker/kubernetestracker/README.md

 # Kubernetes Tracker

-Implements the tracker interface for kubernetes.
+Implements the JobTracker interface for kubernetes batch jobs.

 ## Introduction

+The kubernetes tracker provides methods for managing sets of grouped batch jobs (JobSessions).
+JobSessions are implemented by using labels attached to batch job objects ("drmaa2jobsession") refering to the JobSession name.

 ## Functionality